Dual Undergraduate-Graduate Degree in Teacher Education Program

 - Sophomore Year – Meet with an admissions counselor.
 To schedule an appointment, email firstname.lastname@example.org or call 303-871-2509.

 - Winter of Junior Year – Apply and be accepted to Teacher Education Program (TEP).

 - Senior Year – Take nine hours of coursework either evenly split (three credits each quarter) or unevenly distributed across the three quarters.These courses count as elective hours for your undergraduate degree and master’s hours for your graduate degree.

-- Post BA – Take the remaining 43 credits and complete your student teaching hours from August–June of your fifth year.
+- Post BA – Take the remaining 43 credits and complete your student teaching hours during your fifth year (summer through spring).